 Using a variety of texts–novels, essays, short stories–this course will work to develop the reading and writing of difficult prose, paying particular attention to the kinds of evidence and authority, logic and structure that produce strong arguments.
 The authors we study may include Peter Singer, Aravind Adiga, Willa Cather, Toni Morrison, George Orwell, Charles Johnson, James Baldwin, Alice Munro, William Carlos Williams.
 This is an intensive writing course.
 Frequent short papers will be assigned.

 Fall semester: Preference given to first-year students and sophomores.
 Limited to 12 students.
-Professor Barale.2016-17: Offered in Fall 2016
+Dean Lieber.
+Spring semester: Preference given to first-year students.
+Dean Lieber.2016-17: Offered in Fall 2016 and Spring 2017

 (Offered as ENGL 01-01 and WAGS 12.)
 This course will examine the emergence of the “New Woman” as a category of social theory, political action, and literary representation at the turning of the twentieth century.
 Early readings will trace the origins of the New Woman as a response to nineteenth-century notions of “True Womanhood.”
 Discussions will situate literary representations of women in larger cultural events taking place during the Progressive Era–debates over suffrage as well as their relationship to issues of citizenship, immigration, Jim Crow segregation, urbanization, and nativism.
 The course will focus on texts written by a diverse group of women that present multiple and, at times, conflicting images of the New Woman.
 Close attention will be paid to the manner in which these women writers constructed their fictions, particularly to issues of language, style, and form.
 Readings will include texts by Charlotte Perkins Gilman, Kate Chopin, Edith Wharton, Pauline Hopkins, Anzia Yezierska, and Sui Sin Far.